MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-consolidated-company-reporting.md

 * The posting text copied from the general journal.
 * The consolidated company's total after the eliminations, if they are posted.

-## <a name="export-and-import-consolidated-data-between-databases"></a>Export and import consolidated data between databases
+## Export and import consolidated data between databases

 If data for a business unit is in another database, you must export the data to a file before you can include it in the consolidation.
 Each company must be exported separately.
 For this purpose, use the **Export Consolidation** batch job.